Seminar “The Sea as Potential and Representation: Unlocking the Power of the Oceans”

 4:30 pm - 5:10 pm Round Table: Ocean Sustainability

-Before the future: The sea as a changing landscape in Portuguese cinema, Dr. Daniel Ribas
+Before the future: The sea as a changing landscape in Portuguese cinema, Prof. Daniel Ribas

 by artist Nuno da Luz and Curated by Nuno Crespo